 Charter and Organization

 The Town of Harvard Ambulance Service (The Service) was founded in 1972 to provide emergency medical care and hospital transport to the Town’s residents and visitors.
-The ambulance is available 24 hours a day, 365 days a year, and is staffed entirely by volunteer Emergency Medical Technicians.
+The ambulance is available 24 hours a day, 365 days a year, and is staffed by volunteer, paid per-call, Emergency Medical Technicians.
 The Service maintains a Special Project Waiver from the Massachusetts Office of Emergency Medical Services, which allows Bromfield School students to complete an EMT-Basic training program, and then to respond to medical emergencies with adult Service personnel.

 Volunteer Opportunities.There are various ways to get involved for those that are interested in volunteering with Harvard Ambulance.